Koch, Goldman agree to buy ink maker Flint in $3 billion deal

 FRANKFURT Koch Industries KCHIN.UL and Goldman Sachs' (GS.N) private equity arm are acquiring one of the world's leading makers of printing-inks, Flint, from buyout group CVC CVC.UL, the four companies said in a joint statement on Thursday.

-The deal values Flint at more than 2.2 billion euros ($3 billion) and will cut its debt, enabling it to acquire competitors in coming years, two people familiar with the transaction said.
+The deal values Flint at more than 2.2 billion euros (1.79 billion pounds) and will cut its debt, enabling it to acquire competitors in coming years, two people familiar with the transaction said.

 "We want to grow Flint organically, but also with acquisitions and already have a list of potential takeover targets," said Martin Hintze, Goldman Sachs's co-head of Corporate Equity Investing in Europe.